 Gestational diabetes is a condition in which the glucose level is elevated and other diabetic symptoms appear during pregnancy in a woman who has not previously been diagnosed with diabetes.
-Diabetes disappears following delivery.
-All diabetic symptoms disappear following delivery.
+Diabetes and all diabetic symptoms disappear following delivery.

-Unlike Type 1 diabetes, gestational diabetes is not caused by an absolute lack of insulin, but rather by the effects of hormones released during pregnancy on the insulin that is produced, a condition referred to as insulin resistance.
+Unlike Type 1 diabetes, this form of diabetes is not caused by an absolute lack of insulin, but rather by the effects of hormones released during pregnancy on the insulin that is produced, a condition referred to as insulin resistance.

-According to the CDC, approximately 2 to 10 percent of all pregnant women in the U.S. are diagnosed with gestational diabetes.
+According to the CDC, approximately 2 to 10 percent of all pregnant women in the U.S. are diagnosed with this condition.

-Although the cause of gestational diabetes is not known, there are some theories as to why the condition occurs.
+Although the cause is not known, there are some theories as to why this occurs.